yozhgoor/cargo-temp/README.md

 ### Dependencies features

-You can add features to the dependency with `+`.
+You can add features to a dependency with `+`.

 Examples:

-* A dependency with a feature
+* A dependency with feature
     ```
     cargo-temp serde+derive
     ```

-* A dependency with a version and a feature
+* A dependency with version and feature
     ```
     cargo-temp serde=1.0+derive
     ```

-* A repository with branch and a feature
+* A repository with branch and feature
     ```
     cargo-temp serde=https://github.com/serde-rs/serde#branch=master+derive
     ```

-You can also chain the feature's arguments, like this:
+If you want to add multiple features you can do it with `+`, like this:

 ```
 cargo-temp serde=1.0+derive+alloc